Marcandy/Frontend-acrcade-game/README.md

 ##How to Play:

-Open index.html in your browser to start playing.
+Open index.html in your browser or [here](https://marcandy.github.io/frontend-arcade-game/) to start playing

 Use the arrow keys to move the player across the board.
 Avoid colliding with the bugs.
 Reach the water to win.